Motor racing: Verstappen beats Leclerc in wheel-banging Austrian duel

 The victory was the first for a Honda-powered car since Britain’s Jenson Button won in Hungary in 2006 for the Japanese manufacturer’s own team, and a welcome antidote to last weekend’s dull French Grand Prix.

-Verstappen, now with six career wins if confirmed, was also the last driver to beat Mercedes — in the Mexican Grand Prix last October.
+Verstappen, now with six career wins, was also the last driver to beat Mercedes — in the Mexican Grand Prix last October.

 “For Honda to win again here is incredible,” said the youngster, who had to fight back from eighth at the end of the first lap after getting bogged down on the front row at the start.